Thursday, September 2, 2010

 Athena Press was previously known as Minerva Publishing Company.
 Their symbol was the owl.
 Minerva was the Roman version of Athena, both of whom held the owl as sacred.
 And the advertisement that I acted on for the Minerva Publishing Company was found in an American Legion magazine, just as if these criminals were trying to scam some old war veterans.

 Lastly, in 1737, in a speech to a congregation of freemasons in Paris, a knight of the order of Lazarus named Andrew Michael Ramsay, admitted, in what was later to be known as the Ramsay Oration, that the roots of the masonic movement had originated from the mystery school's of Goddess worship.
 The director of the movie Avatar is a 33rd degree freemason, or Sovereign Grand Inspector General, which is supposed to be the highest level achievable within that organization.
 Yet knowing as I do where the story for the movie Avatar came from, it is clear that a decision was deliberately made to pervert this story into a militaristic, man-worshiping theme.
 A decision which greatly stray's from the once chivalrous, and gnostic aims of the masonic movements original founders, which was to place emphasis on personal responsibility for one's own actions. - *(A section at the end of this blog has been devoted to deciphering the symbolism in Athena Press's emblem.)

-Now, on the following pages, as far as proving that the source of power for the story for the movie Avatar (2009) came from Bishop's Gait (2000-2003) I have left very little out.
+Now, on the following pages, as far as proving that the source of power for the story for the movie Avatar (2009) came from Bishop's Gait (2000-2003) very little of relevance has been left out.

 If you were to read Bishop's Gait (2000-2003), which I am the author of, and then watch the movie Avatar (2009), one will notice strikingly similar events taking place.